antoorofino/CloudFlare-DDNS-v4/README.md

 where `/var/log/*log_file.log*` must be the full path of your file.

-### Install the script on Docker
+### Docker setup

-The CloudFlare-ddns Docker image supports amd64, arm32v6 and arm64v8 host architectures.
+The CloudFlare-ddns Docker image supports amd64, arm64 and ppc64le host architectures.
 The correct image for your system will automatically be downloaded.

 You can simply run:
 ```